-The left plot in figure 4 shows the difference $1 - |\gamma(f)|$.
+The left plot in figure 4 shows the difference $1-|\gamma(f)|$ .
 Accordingly, coherence is generally high within the band of the primary and secondary oceanic microseismic peaks between a few tens of mHz and 1 Hz, and is insignificant above a few Hertz.
-Distances (horizontal distances) between the seismometers are (from top to bottom of legend): 250 m (200 m), 1600 m (900 m), 1400 m (1400 m), 1500 m (900 m), 1500 m (1500 m), 1600 m (650 m).
+Distances (horizontal distances) between the seismometers are (from top to bottom of legend): 250 m (200 m), $1600 \,\mathrm{m}$ (900 m), $1400 \,\mathrm{m}$ ( $1400 \,\mathrm{m}$ ), $1500 \,\mathrm{m}$ ( $900 \,\mathrm{m}$ ), $1500 \,\mathrm{m}$ ( $1500 \,\mathrm{m}$ ), $1600 \,\mathrm{m}$ ( $650 \,\mathrm{m}$ ).
 At most frequencies, the shorter the horizontal distance, the higher the coherence.

 The right plot shows the logarithm of $1 - |\gamma(f)|$ at 0.2 Hz for day 191 of year 2015 in a scatter plot where the two coordinates are the components of the relative horizontal position vector between two seismometers.
 We do not include a third coordinate for depth since Rayleigh waves, which are the dominant contribution at these frequencies on day 191 (see below), are known to produce displacement whose phase does not depend on depth.
 Coherence is well characterized by the horizontal distance between seismometers.
-There are no major inhomogeneities, but close inspection of the plot reveals significant anisotropy approximately aligned with the north-northwest-south-southeast and west-southwest-eastnortheast directions.
+There are no major inhomogeneities, but close inspection of the plot reveals significant directional dependence approximately aligned with the north-northwest-south-southeast and west-southwest-east-northeast directions.

 We investigate coherence further by plotting it explicitly as a function of distance.
 The result is shown in figure 5 at 0.2 Hz for the two days 154 and 191 of year 2015, where we have plotted the real part $\Re(\gamma)$ of the complex coherence (RPCC) for the vertical channels.
-The plots show a bimodal distribution, which is a consequence of the anisotropy of the seismic field together with the anisotropy of the seismic array.
-The anisotropy of the seismic field is expected from the known distribution of sources of oceanic microseisms observed at
+The plots show a bimodal distribution, which is a consequence of the directional dependence of the seismic field together with the directional non-uniformity of the seismic array.
+The directional dependence of the seismic field is expected from the known distribution of sources of oceanic microseisms observed at Homestake [25].

-Homestake [25].

 We can also exclude any significant impact from local sources at 0.2 Hz irrespective of whether they produce coherent or incoherent disturbances between stations.
+Observations

-From US-wide observations at 25 s period [48] together with our results in figure 3, we can infer that seismic speeds even of the slow Rayleigh surface waves are too high and the array dimensions too small to allow for cancellation between different contributions to coherence.
+covering the entire area of the US showed that speeds of fundamental Rayleigh waves at 25 s period are about 3.6 km/s [48].
+Together with our results in figure 3, we can infer that Rayleigh-wave speed at 0.2 Hz should have a value around 3 km/s, which means that the lengths of all types of waves is larger than the array dimension.
 We also checked that coherence does not decrease systematically when increasing correlation time from one day to a month or longer, which means that there are no significant incoherent disturbances either that would average out over long periods of time.
 Next, we know from our observation of seismic spectra that local disturbances must be weaker than oceanic microseisms by a factor 10 or more since there is no disturbance visible even when oceanic microseisms are close to their minimum.
 Finally, if local sources had such a big effect on correlations, then they would have an equally significant effect on our Wiener filters (see following sections).
-However, this can be excluded since the Wiener filters prove to be highly efficient with the cancellation of oceanic microseisms (reduction by more than two orders of magnitude in most cases), which is only possible if the filter is almost fully determined by correlations consistent with oceanic microseisms.
+However, this can be excluded since the Wiener filters prove to be highly efficient with the cancellation of oceanic microseisms (reduction by more than two orders of magnitude in most cases), which is only possible if the filter is almost fully determined by correlations